Development of the DC Extended Universe: New ventures

 In October 2018, James Gunn was hired to direct a standalone sequel to Suicide Squad, later titled The Suicide Squad (2021).
 This came after Gunn's dismissal from his role as director of the MCU film Guardians of the Galaxy Vol. 3 (2023), amid the resurfacing of offensive remarks made by him on Twitter years prior.
 Aquaman and Shazam! both enjoyed successes critically and commercially, while Suicide Squad spin-off Birds of Prey (2020), Wonder Woman sequel Wonder Woman 1984 (2020), and The Suicide Squad all underperformed at the box office, in part due to the COVID-19 pandemic.
 Green Lantern Corps, which had been languishing in development hell, was no longer in active development by 2019.
-The DCEU expanded to television in 2022 with HBO Max's Peacemaker (2022–present), a spin-off to The Suicide Squad helmed by Gunn which garnered favorable reviews from critics.
+The DCEU expanded to television in 2022 with HBO Max's Peacemaker (2022–2025), a spin-off to The Suicide Squad helmed by Gunn which garnered favorable reviews from critics.
 The Justice League makes a cameo appearance in the first-season finale, "It's Cow or Never", with Miller and Momoa reprising their roles, Superman and Wonder Woman appearing via silhouette, and Batman and Cyborg absent per Warner Bros.' request.

 In May 2020, WarnerMedia announced that a director's cut of Justice League, titled Zack Snyder's Justice League (2021), would be released on its recently launched HBO Max streaming service, with several actors returning for additional photography to finish the film.
 Zack Snyder's Justice League, which is four hours long and not canon to the DCEU, received mixed reviews from critics, who generally viewed it as superior to Whedon's theatrical cut.
 Emboldened by their campaign's success, Snyder's fans now urged Warner Bros. to restore Snyder's original vision for the DCEU, employing the hashtag #RestoreTheSnyderVerse, and release Ayer's original cut of Suicide Squad prior to Johns' contributions, employing the hashtag #ReleaseTheAyerCut.

 By 2021, Warner Bros. had once again shifted their stance on interconnectivity, with Warner Bros.
 Entertainment CEO Ann Sarnoff now stating that future DCEU projects would be "more connected".
 Hamada said that DC Films was interested in developing spin-off series to DCEU films on HBO Max, and the platform began planning multiple series featuring Justice League Dark members in collaboration with Abrams, with the goal of eventually culminating these projects in a crossover miniseries.
 In addition to The Batman, Hamada also greenlit Joker (2019), directed by Todd Phillips and starring Joaquin Phoenix as Arthur Fleck / Joker, which is not set in the DCEU.
 The film went on to receive critical acclaim, becoming a box-office success and leading to a sequel, Joker: Folie à Deux (2024).